Amal-N47h/DomainAgeChecker/README.md

 # Domain Age Checker

-This repository contains scripts written in Bash, Python, and JavaScript for checking the age of a domain by querying its WHOIS information.
+This repository contains scripts written in Bash, Python, and JavaScript for checking the age of a domain.

 ## Usage